CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 ln -s /shared/data/2018_12NE3 .
 ```

-### Edit the 12US3 Benchmark run script to use the gcc compiler
+### Edit the 12US3 Benchmark run script to use the gcc compiler and to output all species to CONC output file.

 `vi run_cctm_Bench_2018_12NE3.c6a48xlarge.csh`